 The Big Cat Sanctuary Alliance welcomes all groups who support the preservation and care of big cats.

-An establishment that provides lifelong care for abused, neglected, unwanted, impounded, abandoned, orphaned or displaced wild cats.
+An establishment that provides a place of refuge for abused, neglected, unwanted, impounded, abandoned, orphaned or displaced exotic felines in need of lifetime care, or native wild cats held temporarily for rehabilitation and release.
 Sanctuary members need not care exclusively for wild cats.

 - 501 (c)(3) or 501 (c)(4) status.